scala/docs.scala-lang/_overviews/contribute/bug-reporting-guide.md

    1. Gradually remove parts from the original failing code snippet until you believe you have the simplest representation of your problem.

    2. Ensure that you have decoupled your code snippet from any library that could be introducing the incorrect behavior.
-One way to achieve this is to try to recompile the offending code snippet in isolation, outside of the context of any complex build environment.
+One way to achieve this is to try to recompile the offending code snippet in isolation, outside the context of any complex build environment.
 If your code depends on some strictly Java library and source code is available for it, make sure that the latter is also minimized.

    3. Make sure you are compiling your project from a clean slate.
 Your problem could be related to separate compilation, which is difficult to detect without a clean build with new `.class` files.